 What You Always Wanted to Know but Were Afraid to Ask

 Perhaps nothing provokes more anxiety than the prospect or reality of facing a malpractice lawsuit or a licensing board complaint.
-As an attorney with almost 40 years of experience in representing health care and behavioral health care providers, I would love to offer you a foolproof way to prevent such events.
+As an attorney with almost 40 years of experience in representing healthcare and behavioral healthcare providers, I would love to offer you a foolproof way to prevent such events.
 Unfortunately, that is magical thinking.
-But there are many steps you can take to minimize your risk of exposure and to maximize your chance of a successful outcome if you are served with a lawsuit or a board complaint.
+However there are many steps you can take to minimize your risk of exposure and to maximize your chance of a successful outcome if you are served with a lawsuit or a board complaint.
 Before providing you with a risk management toolkit, some background information and advice is essential.

 Maximize your Insurance.

 Behavioral health professionals should understand the critical importance of comprehensive insurance coverage, including different types of available coverage.
 Most providers do not understand the importance of obtaining optimal professional liability insurance, especially coverage for board complaints.
 While insurance carriers may use different labels to describe this coverage, such as board defense or administrative defense, it is intended to reimburse you for defense costs, including attorneys’ and expert witness fees.
 In my experience, providers tend to be underinsured for board defense.
 In fact, most of my clients erroneously believe that they have $1,000,000 of coverage for board complaints.
 But that relates to lawsuits, not board complaints, for which the highest amount available may be $100,000.
 Yet some carriers use $5,000 as the default if you fail to opt for higher limits.
 That is absurdly insufficient.
 I strongly recommend that all providers maximize their board coverage to at least $100,000.
 If your carrier offers a maximum of $35,000, I urge you to select a different carrier.
 If you want to protect your livelihood, then you need to protect your license.